National Institutes of Health (NIH)

 B. Other Personnel

 Examples of other personnel include academic and sponsored programs administrators, student interns in sponsored programs offices or other such relevant areas, research and administrative support personnel (for example, to order supplies, prepare research materials), up to one-month personnel time for the required BRE-SPAD PD/PI mentors (see Section IV, Research Strategy), research-teaching postdocs to help with teaching load and research, hiring of adjunct instructors or others to offset teaching load, and other personnel time needed to develop curriculum, resources, new policies and procedures and implement award activities.
 Wages to support students in any capacity can only go to individuals enrolled full-time at the recipient organization(s).
-There is an expectation that the organization(s) will fully support any requested positions when the BRE-SPAD funding period.
+There is an expectation that the organization(s) will fully support any requested positions when the BRE-SPAD funding period ends.

 C. Equipment Description